ff6347/lifelines/README.md

 # Lifelines

-...is a prject which was part of the seminar [Input/Output Fundamentals of Process-Oriented Design] (https://incom.org/workspace/6176) supervised by [Fabian Morón Zirfas](https://github.com/fabiantheblind).
+...is a project which was part of the seminar [Input/Output Fundamentals of Process-Oriented Design] (https://incom.org/workspace/6176) supervised by [Fabian Morón Zirfas](https://github.com/fabiantheblind).
 See the whole process from the first analog algorithm to a final physical product (with all the experiments and thoughts inbetween).

 Part 1 | Analog Algorithm